CadeJMock/patent-search/README.md

 # USPTO Patent Search Web Application

-Patent Search, also referred to as Black Marlin Patent Finder, is a web application designed to help users search, browse, and analyze patent documents.
+Our USPTO Patent Search Web Application, is a web application designed to help users search, browse, and analyze patent documents.
 The app offers features such as keyword search, detailed patent views, and AI-powered patent recommendations to simplify patent research.

 ## Features
 - **Patent Search:** Quickly search for patents by keyword, ID, author, or date.